Skip to main content

 There are a few other spooky spots around here, too, like the Covenanter’s Prison, where hundreds of men were sadly tortured in the 1600s.
 You’ll also find George MacKenzie’s grave here, the very same man who tortured all those men in the kirkyard.
 You’ll find his grave in a black mausoleum, which is reported to have some scratches on it.
 Visit if you dare!

-15. Walk Up the Vennel Steps
+15. Walk Up the Vennel Stairs

-When you hop off our Edinburgh bus at Grass Market, there’s so much more than meets the eye.
+When you hop off our Edinburgh bus at Grassmarket, there’s so much more than meets the eye.
 The area hides a secret alley to the iconic Vennel Steps.
 This hidden gem takes you past the Flodden Wall, which was built in 1560 in an attempt to protect the city from potential English invasions.

 After a fifteen-minute walk up, you’ll reach a large platform with vistas of Edinburgh Castle and beyond.
 It’s a popular hotspot with photographers.
 Why not bring your camera and test your own photography skills?

-Wondering how to hit as many free events in Edinburgh as possible?
-Book a spot with Bright Bus Tours and stop for dozens of free activities in Edinburgh in one day.
+Book a spot with Bright Bus Tours and stop for dozens of things to do for free in Edinburgh in one day.

 Are there free indoor activities in Edinburgh?